Technigo/project-express-api/README.md

 Array methods like .find(), .filter(), and .slice() are used to manipulate the data.
 While pre-made datasets are available, I chose to create my own for a personalized touch.

-My crew of elves, the Backend Dashers, can be found at /elves/title/backend%20dasher or /elves/top-twelves
+My crew of elves, the Backend Dashers, can be found at /elves/title/backend%20dasher or at /elves/top-twelves

 ## Requirements:
   1. The API should have at least 3 routes.